|

 Development of this missile system commenced in the late 1980s and

-the Khrizantema was accepted to service with the Russian Army in
+the Khrizantema was adopted by the Russian Army in

 Developers of this missile system claim, that appearance of